-Black Orpington chickens from the poultry yards of William Cook and Joseph Partington were imported into Australia during the period between 1890 and about 1900.
+Black Orpington chickens from the poultry yards of William Cook and Joseph Partington were imported into Australia between 1890 and about 1900.
 In England during this same period, Black Orpingtons were being refined for their meat qualities.
 However, the Australians immediately valued the breed for its egg-laying ability and continued to breed along the lines of the original type.
 The Australians were very practical poultry breeders, and so with egg production as a singular goal, they made outcrosses to Minorca, White Leghorn, and Langshan chickens – even as William Cook had in the creation of the Orpington.
-The end result was an excellent production chicken, but one which little resembled Orpingtons as bred in other countries.
+The end result was an excellent production chicken, but one which little resembled the Orpingtons bred in other countries.

-In 1902, during Australia’s winter season, the Hawkesbury Agricultural College held a six-month egg-laying contest between various breeds of chickens.
+In 1902, during Australia’s winter season, the Hawkesbury Agricultural College held a six-month egg-laying contest among various breeds of chickens.
 With 41 pens in all, Black Orpingtons took seven of the thirteen top placements.
 This was the first of many egg-laying contests in which Australian-bred Orpingtons would compete.
 By 1922-23 “Australian Laying Orpingtons” were setting records.
-At Geelong, Victoria, a pen of six “Australorp” hens set a world record by laying 1857 eggs in 365 days – an average of 309.5 eggs each.
-At the Grafton contest in 1923-24 an Australorp hen laid 347 eggs in 365 days.
+At Geelong, Victoria, a pen of six “Australorp” hens set a world record by laying 1,857 eggs in 365 days – an average of 309.5 eggs each.
+At the Grafton contest in 1923-24, an Australorp hen laid 347 eggs in 365 days.
 Soon after a hen of the Burns bloodline broke the world record, laying 354 eggs in twelve months.
 Another hen set a new world record when she laid an amazing 364 eggs in 365 days!

 Did you know: